NCEI 3 Arc-Second Coastal Relief Model Development

 The second grid produced for the bathymetry-only areas is a sounding-density grid (Fig. 2B).
 This grid has the same dimensions as the bathymetry grid, but instead contains the number of soundings in each cell of the bathymetry grid.
 Thus, the sounding-density grid provides the locations, spatial coverage and number of soundings upon which the depths of the bathymetry grids are derived.
 It also serves as an excellent reference for planning future bathymetric surveys, both to collect new soundings where data is lacking, and to document potential changes in areas where soundings have already been collected.

-The sounding-density grid is created using the NGDC program grdDataLoc, which reads in all of the soundings within the data file created by trimXYZ, determines the grid cell within which each sounding falls, and then increments the value of that grid cell.
+The sounding-density grid is created using the NGDC (now NCEI) program grdDataLoc, which reads in all of the soundings within the data file created by trimXYZ, determines the grid cell within which each sounding falls, and then increments the value of that grid cell.
 Hence, cells containing for example three soundings have a value of three, while those with no soundings have a value of zero.

 An additional step to constructing the bathymetry-only grids is performed for those grids that encompass the seaward limit of the hydrographic/bathymetric surveys.
 To prevent meaningless extrapolation of bathymetry into unsurveyed waters, an arbitrary limit is placed on the number of grid cells that the gridding process projects depths beyond a sounding location.
 Based on a trial-and-error evaluation of the maximum distance of extrapolation that preserves morphologic trends in the sounding data, a value of 110 grid cells was chosen.